jefftriplett/jefftriplett.github.io/_posts/2017-03-24-django-talks-id-like-to-see.md

 - API design via [Renato Oliveira](https://twitter.com/_renatoOliveira/status/845372189662724096)
 - Django in the age of serverless via [Daniel Roy Greenfeld](https://twitter.com/pydanny/status/845385783171211264)
+- How to contribute to an open source project.
+How to create an distributable app via [Maikel P](https://twitter.com/maikelpac/status/847911677433712641)

 ## What did I miss?